 How do I know if my home has Radon?

 The only way to know the radon level in a house is to measure it.
 Testing is easy and should only take a few minutes of your time.

 Where can I get a Radon Test Kit?

 - Test kits are available from local hardware stores and from the Washington Ozaukee Public Health Department.
-Health Department radon test kits are available at NO CHARGE when picked up at our office at 333 E Washington St., Suite 1100, West Bend between 8:30 AM and 4:00 PM, Monday through Friday.
+Health Department radon test kits are available when picked up at our office at 333 E Washington St., Suite 1100, West Bend between 8:30 AM and 4:00 PM, or 121 W Main Street, Room 246, Port Washington between 8:30 AM and 5:00 PM, Monday through Friday.

 - Test kits include easy to follow directions for placement of the testing device.
 When testing is complete, the test kits include information on how to package and mail the kits to the certified lab to get your Radon results.